VaibhavEkambaram/VaibhavEkambaram/README.md

 * ♟️ [VaibhavChess](https://github.com/VaibhavEkambaram/vaibhavChess) - A chess engine I have been working on for a while.
 * 🎲 [Farkle](https://github.com/VaibhavEkambaram/Java-Farkle) - 2 player dice game made using Java Swing

 I hope to work on some more projects which demonstrate my programming knowledge in the future.
-You may also find the occasional academic assignment here.

 ## Programming Ability
 I have been programming using various languages for some time.
 However, here are the languages I believe I am most confident with.